0xspringtime/voicevox-anki/README.md

 __Method 3__

-1. With voicevox downloaded, for a lightweight option one may opt for to fetch the audio directly from within anki, without the need of a proxy using [this](replay.js) within the anki card template editor.
+1. With voicevox downloaded, for a lightweight option one may opt to fetch the audio directly from within anki, without the need of a proxy using [this](replay.js) within the anki card template editor.